-The preparation of financial statements in conformity with GAAP requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates, and these differences could have a significant impact on the financial statements.
-The significant accounting estimates include real estate inventory and cost of sales, impairment of real estate inventory and property and equipment, warranty reserves, the earnout liability for a completed homebuilder acquisition, performance-based compensation, and loss contingencies.
+The significant accounting estimates include real estate inventory and cost of sales, impairment of real estate inventory and equipment, goodwill, warranty reserves, our earnout liability, the fair value of the convertible debt, loss contingencies and our liability under our self-funded health benefit plan.